You might check that the plugin and the MBean is working properly by doing a test run on the Nagios server:

 <mbean_name> The JMX name of the MBean that includes the attribute, e.g. jboss.system:type=ServerInfo

-Use the ${some.env} notation to refer to a JVM environment variable on the server.
+Use the ${some.env} notation to refer to a JVM system property on the server.

 In Nagios config files this must be escaped like this: $$\\{some.env}